 “True,” Robert replied.

-Cassandra was both impressed by his honesty, and annoyed at his flippancy.
-Just then, another thought occurred to her.
+Cassandra couldn’t decide if she was impressed by his honesty, or annoyed at his flippancy.
+But then, another thought occurred to her:

 “If you’re not with the templars, then why are you here?”
 Cassandra asked.
 “You’re clearly not a mage.”

 “Ah, well, no.” Robert gave her a wry smile.
 “My circumstances are a bit…” He sighed, then gave a small one-shouldered shrug.

 “Alright,” he said.
 “The truth is, I only have one friend in the world.
 And since that friend is up there…” He waved a hand in the direction of the Pilgrim’s Path.

 In spite of all the odd and outrageous things that Robert had said, Cassandra felt a sudden spark of respect for him.
 His loyalty to his friend called out to Cassandra’s own sense of duty.
 And that note of loneliness in his voice called out to her, too.
 But who was this friend he spoke of?
 Was this truly a friend, or was he referring to a lover?
 And why, Cassandra wondered, did she feel a stab of jealousy at that thought?